-The OID is encoded in CBOR according to [CBOR.OID] and the URI according to [RFC8949].
-Both are unwrapped and thus not tags.
 The OID is always absolute and never relative.
-If the claims CBOR type is a text string it is a URI and if a byte string it is an OID.
+In CBOR tokens, the OID MUST be encoded according to [RFC9090] and the URI according to [RFC8949].
+Both are unwrapped and thus not CBOR tags.
+In JSON tokens, the OID is a string of the form "X.X.X", and a URI is a normal URI string.

-Note that this named "eat\profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.
+Note that this is named "eat_profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.

+'''

-''' $$claims-set-claims //= (profile-label => ~uri / ~oid) oid = #6.4000(bstr) ; TODO: Replace with CDDL from OID RFC '''
+$$claims-set-claims //= (profile-label => ~uri / ~oid)

-3.19.
+'''

+3.21.
 The DLOA (Digital Letter or Approval) Claim (dloas)

-A DLOA (Digital Letter of Approval) [DLOA] is an XML document that describes a certification that a device or entity has received.
+A DLOA (Digital Letter of Approval) [DLOA] is an XML document that describes a certification that an entity has received.
 Examples of certifications represented by a DLOA include those issued by Global Platform and those based on Common Criteria.
 The DLOA is unspecific to any particular certification type or those issued by any particular organization.

 This claim is typically issued by a Verifier, not an Attester.
-When this claim is issued by a Verifier, it MUST be because the entity, device or submodule has received the certification in the DLOA.
+When this claim is issued by a Verifier, it MUST be because the entity has received the certification in the DLOA.

-This claim can contain more than one DLOA.
-If multiple DLOAs are present, it MUST be because the entity, device or submodule received all of the certifications.
+This claim MAY contain more than one DLOA.
+If multiple DLOAs are present, it MUST be because the entity received all of the certifications.